duongdt011099/ac-multi-class-race-dashboard/README.md

 - Assetto Corsa installed
 - Content Manager installed
-- The Multi_Class Lua app installed for Content Manager (this is what produces the result files the dashboard reads)
+- The [Multi Class Race Leaderboard](https://github.com/duongdt011099/ac-multi-class-race) app installed for Content Manager (this is what produces the result files the dashboard reads)
 - The dashboard installed (see above)

 ## First-time setup